gitcnd/SerialID/README.md

 SerialIDset( "\n# v1.00 " __FILE__ "\t" SERIALID_TAG );
 ```
 5. Save and restart Arduino.
-6. Note: this will create the new file myenv.h alongside every sketch you build
+6. Note: this will re-create the new file myenv.h in the libraries\SerialID folder each time you build
 7. If you do NOT want this feature, put this above the include:
 ```bash
 #define NO_MYENV